Master of Science in Law FAQs

 I do not have any background in law.
 Am I at a disadvantage with respect to earning admission to the MSL program?

-Most MSL students enter the program without any background in law; you won’t be at a disadvantage if you don’t have a legal background.
+Most Master of Science in Law students enter the program without any background in law; you won’t be at a disadvantage if you don’t have a legal background.
 The required classes in the MSL curriculum are designed to give students a foundational understanding of legal concepts.

-If I have a JD, can I come to the MSL program?
+If I have a JD or an LLM, can I come to the MSL program?

 Are test scores required as part of the application process?